-The Authenticator Boundary needs to be defined by the Vendor during the Vendor Questionnaire in line with the Security Requirement 1.1 [Requirements].
+The Authenticator Boundary needs to be defined by the Vendor during the Vendor Questionnaire in line with the Security and Privacy Requirement 1.1 [Requirements].
 After receiving an Authenticator Certificate, an implementation may not make any changes within the Authenticator Boundary and still claim to be FIDO Certified.
-If changes are made, a Delta Certification (Section 6) may be performed to verify that the changes do not impact the Security Requirements, and FIDO Certified status may be maintained.
+If changes are made, a Certification Maintenance (Section 6) must be performed to verify that the changes do not impact the Security Requirements, and FIDO Certified status may be maintained.